Jaycar-Electronics/GPS-Speedometer/README.md

 ![tape position](images/tape.jpg)

-_The tape is a bit transperent so we coloured it in for you_
+_The tape is a bit transparent so we coloured it in for you_

 Next we'll remove the solder connections from the GPS module. `include link for howto`